• For Individuals

 Excel Skills for Business

-Skills you'll gain: Microsoft Excel, Dashboard, Excel Formulas, Spreadsheet Software, Data Visualization, Excel Macros, Data Validation, Data Analysis Expressions (DAX), Data Cleansing, Data Modeling, Financial Forecasting, Predictive Modeling, Workflow Management, Financial Modeling, Finance, Data Management, Business Intelligence Software, Consolidation, Data Integrity, Data Entry
+Skills you'll gain: Microsoft Excel, Dashboard, Excel Formulas, Data Visualization, Spreadsheet Software, Excel Macros, Data Validation, Data Entry, Data Analysis Expressions (DAX), Data Cleansing, Data Modeling, Financial Forecasting, Predictive Modeling, Financial Modeling, Workflow Management, Finance, Business Intelligence Software, Consolidation, Data Integrity, Productivity Software

 4.9